dancepartyteam/tracking/README.md

 - The server is designed to be used with a NAS server.
 - The NAS server must be configured to use the NAS token for authentication.
-- You MUST restrict `/admin` to be only accessible from your server IP address.
+- You MUST restrict `/admin` to be only accessible from your server IP address or set up the credentials in the `.env` file.
 - The server & the game will not function without any product and key configurations.

 ## License